AleksandraVasilieva/daily-leetcode-challenge_2023/README.md

 P.S.
 Starting off with easy ones

-Fast forward 2 weeks, go the hang of practicing
+Fast forward 2 weeks, got the hang of practicing